monitaurus/triage/docs/PRD.md

 ### 3.1.
 Inbox Monitoring
 - The script will monitor a configurable "inbox" for new files.
-- Any file added to this folder will trigger the processing workflow.

 ### 3.2.
 Multi-format Text Extraction
 - The system must handle two primary document types: